NeuralEnsemble/python-neo/doc/source/contributing.rst

 - Create a new file with the release notes in the folder :file:`doc/source/releases` then add a link to it in :file:`/doc/source/releases.rst`.
 - Ensure you are in the master branch.
-- Check that the version string (in :file:`neo/version.py`) is correct, that all tests pass, and that the documentation builds correctly (see above).
+- Check that all tests pass, and that the documentation builds correctly (see above).
 - Tag the release in the Git repository and push it::

     git tag <version>